 - Name (SSID).
 The SSID is also known as the wireless network name.
 Enter a value of up to 32 alphanumeric characters.
 In a setting where there is more than one wireless network, different wireless network names provide a means for separating the traffic.
-Any device you want to participate in a particular wireless network will need to use this SSID for that network. - Region.
-This field identifies the region where the wireless router can not be used. - Channel.
+Any device you want to participate in a particular wireless network will need to use this SSID for that network. - Channel.
 This field determines which operating frequency will be used.
-It should not be necessary to change the wireless channel unless you notice interference problems with another nearby access point.
-The user can use channel 1-11 in USA, 1-13 in Europe. - Mode.
+It should not be necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode.
 This field determines which data communications protocol will be used. - Security Options.
 These options are the wireless security features you can enable.
 The table below identifies the various basic wireless security options. - Allow Broadcast of Name (SSID).
 If you disable broadcast of the SSID, only devices that have the correct SSID can connect.
 Disabling SSID broadcast nullifies the wireless network 'discovery' feature of some products such as Windows XP. - Enable Wireless Access Point.
 If you disable the wireless access point, wireless devices cannot connect to the wireless router. - Wireless Card Access List.
 When the Trusted PCs Only radio button is selected, the wireless router checks the MAC address of the wireless station and only allows connections to computers identified on the trusted computers list.